alicebob/sqlittle/README.md

 # features

-- table scan in row order, or table scan in index order, simple searches with use of (partial) indexes
+- table scan in row order; table scan in index order; simple searches with use of (partial) indexes
-- works on both rowid and non-rowid tables
+- works on both rowid and non-rowid (`WITHOUT ROWID`) tables
 - files can be used concurrently with sqlite (compatible locks)
 - behaves nicely on corrupted database files (no panics)
 - detects corrupt journal files
 - hides all SQLite low level storage details
 - DESC indexes are handled automatically
+- Collate functions are used automatically
 - Scan() to most Go datatypes, including `time.Time`